thegameofcode/iris/docs/api.md

 ```htmpl
 <p>The name is ##name##</p>
 ```
-When *self.APPEND* is passed as the third parameter, the template container will not be replaced with the template, otherwise the container will be replaced by the template
+*mode*: When *self.APPEND* or *self.PREPEND* are passed as the third parameter, the template container will not be replaced with the template, otherwise the container will be replaced by the template.
+The default mode is *self.REPLACE*.

-#### self.get
+#### self.get([data-id])
 *Since*: `v0.5.0`

-Gets the JQuery object whose ID matches with the param.
+Gets the JQuery object whose *data-id* matches with the param.
+If no *data-id* is passed, the JQuery root DOM node will be returned.

 ```htmpl
 <p data-id="paragraph">The name is John</p>